AdaCore/spark2014/docs/lrm/source/packages.rst

 #.
 If both a state abstraction and one or more of its ``constituents`` are
-   visible in a private package specification or in the package specification of a non-private descendant of a private package, then only the ``constituents`` and not the state abstraction shall be denoted in the declarations of the package specification.
+   visible in a private package specification or in the package specification of a non-private descendant of a private package, then either the state abstraction or its ``constituents`` may be denoted but not within the same Global aspect or Depends aspect.
+The denotation must also be consistent between the Global and Depends aspects of a subprogram.

 #.
 In a public package specification only state abstractions shall be denoted,
    not their ``constituents``.
 The exclusion to this rule is that for private parts of a package given below.